liftbridge-io/liftbridge/documentation/authentication_authorization.md

 See the [above section](#authentication) to properly enable authentication.

 In order to define permissions for clients on specific resources, a `model.conf` file and a `policy.csv` file is required.
 The `model.conf` file will define the ACL based authorization models.
 The `policy.csv` serves as a local file-based storage for authorization policies.
-Currently polices are not yet syncrhonized or persisted automatically accross Liftbridge cluster.
+Currently polices are not yet synchronized or persisted automatically acrosss Liftbridge cluster.
 Support for this may be provided in the future.

 Refer to the `tls` settings in [Configuration](./configuration.md#configuration-settings) for more details.